DonovanLoSg/cleaning-dsolutions/README.md

 #### Accessing the information

-The purpose of the system is allow public users to find a solutions to their cleaning issues.
+The purpose of the system is to allow public users to find solutions to their cleaning issues.
 There are different ways of accessing the articles stored in the database.

 ##### Search Articles

 The user can search:
 - for articles which titles contain certain words
-- for articles which targetted at a selected cleaning location
+- for articles which targeted at a selected cleaning location
 - for articles that are tagged with certain words
 - on a combination of two or even all the conditions above The result of the search will be displayed in the format similar to the one listing all the articles.